|Click here to watch Steve discuss coaching on his TV show "You're Hired!" and on YouTube.|

 understanding what got in your way.
 If you do this, you will maximize

 the coaching experience and achieve your goals much more quickly,

 time, money, and lots of stress.
 Sound good?

 To further these goals, I have set my office policies to align with the idea of effective coaching and consistent effort.
-Thus I expect we will agree to meet either weekly or every other week at the start of the coaching (at a later stage, the appointments can be spaced further apart).
+Thus I expect we will agree to meet at regular intervals at the start of the coaching (at a later stage, the appointments can be spaced further apart).
 I also expect that with the exception of emergencies such as serious illness, family illnesses, or unavoidable work emergencies, you will not cancel appointments, and if you do need to cancel an appointment you will give me at least 48 hours notice.
 All this keeps the coaching effective and you moving in a positive direction.

 So, by way of an outline, here's how successful coaching works:

 To learn more about me, please go the About Steve page and read about my background and experience.

 You can also check out what others have said about me by looking at the Testimonials page.
 And finally on demand you can watch me in action on my "You're Hired!"
 TV show.